powdr-labs/powdr/analysis/README.md

 - Find the maximum number of inputs among all functions.
 Introduce as many input registers.
 Do the same for outputs, introducing output registers
 - Replace references to the function arguments by references to these input registers.
 - Pad all return statements with zeroes up to the number of output registers.
-- Inline all functions arbitrarily ordered by name, adding a label before each one.
+- Inline all function bodies, arbitrarily sorted by name, adding a label before each one.
 - Add an infinite loop also behind a label
 - Enable non-deterministically jumping to one of these labels by setting `operation_id` to the index of the label